 Note that we do not need your other internal roles, such as Coach or Treasurer (though these may need to be notified elsewhere, see below).

 If your club has moved ground please provide directions from a nearby motorway or major road, and also via public transport.
 If the new pitch is astroturf then please also tell us what type (e.g. sand based or 3G), and what footwear opponents need to bring (e.g. no metals studs, but moulded cleats or trainers are OK).
 The change of address should also be notified to the ELA at firstname.lastname@example.org.

 Changes to any officials should also be notified to the SEMLA Secretary at email@example.com.

 By default matches start at 2pm.
 If your home fixtures need to start at another time please notify both the SEMLA Fixtures Secretary at firstname.lastname@example.org, and your opposition.
 See Bye-law A5 for more details.

-Home clubs should inform the SEMLA Fixtures Secretary of their results, in preference by text message to 07977 130194, or via email to email@example.com, as soon as possible after the game so that their results can be included in that week's update of the tables.
+Both home and away teams should inform the SEMLA Fixtures Secretary of their results as soon as possible after the game, so that their results can be included in that week's update of the tables.

 You can submit match reports or any stories to English Lacrosse's South Publicity Officer, Danny Buckland, at firstname.lastname@example.org.
 He will be writing regularly here and on the English Lacrosse website, and can also give you help getting publicity for your club.